Green Energy SourcesGreen Energy Sources

 Photo by Nicholas Doherty on Unsplash

 For centuries, this invisible and untamed natural element served to sail ships and grind grain.
-Today, it’s gaining ground as a major source of environment-conscious solution.
+Today, it’s gaining ground as a major source of environmentally conscious solution.

 Wind turbines convert air flows into electrical power to produce energy.
 As it becomes more efficient, this technology is destined to soar.